 In addition to loading data, a LOADING JOB can be used to perform the opposite operation: deleting vertices and edges, using the DELETE statement.
-DELETE cannot be used in offline loading.
-Just as a LOAD statement uses the tokens from each input line to set the id and attribute values of a vertex or edge to be created, a DELETE statement uses the tokens from each input line to specify the id value of the item(s) to be deleted.
+DELETE cannot

 In the v2.0 syntax, there is now a " FROM (filepath_string | filevar) " clause just before the WHERE clause.